-When it comes to location, the highest average paycheck (about $99K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. (around $87K), Tyler, Texas (approximately $77K), and Lexington, Ky. ($70K) are the next top-paying cities.
-Expected earnings are below average ($60K) in La Crosse, Wisc., one of the lowest-paid cities.
-Across its U.S. offices, the state of Colorado pays The Trane Company workers in Colorado earn the most — around $100K annually on average.
+When it comes to location, the highest average paycheck (about $99K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. ($85K), Tyler, Texas (about $77K), and Lexington, Ky. ($67K) are the next top-paying cities.
+La Crosse, Wisc. is one of the lowest-paid cities, with earnings averaging approximately $60K.
+The Trane Company workers in Colorado earn the most — around $100K annually on average.

 Years of Experience